 - Press and hold preset buttons 1 + 6 together (or FM + AM) for 5 seconds

-- Radio enters service/diagnostic mode
+- The unit enters service/diagnostic mode

 - Display shows shortened serial number (e.g., "BP 9273 X123456")